Kushal08-eng/reactiontest/README.md

 The user presses the button as fast as possible.

-The time difference between LED activation and button press is calculated as reaction time.
+The reaction time is calculated based on the delay between LED activation and button press.

-Feedback is provided through LED/Buzzer output.
+Feedback is provided using an LED or buzzer.

-Tools & Technologies
+Tools and Technologies

 Arduino IDE

-Tinkercad (Circuit Simulation)
+Tinkercad for circuit simulation

-Embedded C / Arduino Programming
+Embedded C / Arduino programming

 Applications

 Reaction time testing

-Human–machine interaction demonstrations
+Human–machine interaction demonstration

-Learning digital I/O and timing control

-Educational electronics projects
+Educational embedded systems project

 Future Improvements

-Display reaction time on LCD/OLED
+Display reaction time using an LCD or OLED

+Store and compare best reaction times

+Add multiple difficulty levels

+PC-based visualization using serial communication

 Store scores and show best reaction time